Butternut SquashShelf Life, Storage, and Spoilage Guide

 - Off-odor (sour or fermented smell)

-- Discoloration (darkening or unusual spots)
+- Discoloration (dark spots or unusual changes in color)

 - Slimy or sticky surface